 The on-ear headphones are foldable, have an aluminum casing, memory foam earpads, and built-in remote control and microphone.

 Plus they come with a 3.5mm cable with controls and mic as well (useful when you want to go wired).

 What’s unique about them is the automatic play/pause function.
 It pauses music when you put them off the head and plays when you put the cans back on.
 And, they also support multipoint connectivity.
 What’s more to ask?

 Pricier than the competition since these are premium Bluetooth on-ear headphones.

-It’s typical AKG sound signature, balanced and rich in detail with a nice amount of bass.
-They’re perfect for all types of music, including jazz, classical and rock.
+They sound great with a typical AKG sound signature, balanced and rich in detail with a nice amount of bass.
+They’re perfect for all types of music, including jazz, classical, and rock.

 Support for AAC codec helps with higher audio quality over a Bluetooth connection but it would be better if they had aptX as well.

 One of the best (if not the best) Bluetooth foldable headphones available right now.
 With lots of latest technology and great sound (plus built-in and in-line mics), you are getting a quality pair of headphones you can confidently take anywhere.